-Because of an error in a biopsy done in Oregon during the spring of 1997, that said a growth in her armpit was benign, surgery actually spread the sarcoma cancer.
+Because of an error in a 1997 biopsy done in Oregon, that said a growth in her armpit was benign, surgery actually spread the sarcoma cancer.
 Karen knew after that first surgery that her prognosis was grim.
 She refused to stop living but instead lived more intensely.
 During the following summer and fall, Karen continued to be active, even while undergoing surgery, radiation, and chemotherapy.
-She kept her summertime job coaching t-ball and pee-wee soccer and spent her fall completing Willamette coursework by correspondence.
+She kept her summertime job coaching t-ball and pee-wee soccer, and spent her fall completing Willamette coursework by correspondence.

 Through all of this she kept her humor and hope.
 She called her managing oncologist, Dr. Randy Hurley, "the Quarterback," but she also spent a lot of time doing her own research on sarcoma and treatments.
 She felt strongly that a patient should be actively involved in their own care.
 Dr. Hurley was the perfect doctor for her because he encouraged her involvement.
 She wrote funny descriptions of all of the medical personnel that she met.
 She wrote a poem Twas the Night Before Chemo.
 She laughed and joked with her friends to the point that one doctor put in her chart that, the patient and friends were too lighthearted about the situation.
 Karen was quite amused and said that was the point.

-Karen returned to Willamette for the spring semester of her senior year and graduated with honors and B.A. in political science.
+Karen returned to Willamette for the spring semester of her senior year and graduated with a B.A. in political science, with honors.
 She and her friends found many ways to laugh and enjoy life.
 At graduation many people including professors were wearing buttons that said "Geesy Cow, You Honkin Weenie Doorknob" because Karen had convinced them all through her Minnesota Nights that we all talked that way.
 She lived what she believed.
 Two years later the Willamette Politics Department would recognize that by naming their most meritorious political science major award after Karen.
 But at Willamette, as always, her most treasured memories were her friends.